 There are plenty of details to consider, including your credibility and expertise, how much guidance you’d like to offer clients, how willing they are to commit for multiple months, what your competition is doing, and more.

 That said, breaking it down into individual steps makes the process easier.
-Carefully consider how hands-on you’d like your coaching to be, put together your first package, and select a price you feel would balance value and affordability.
+Carefully consider how hands-on you’d like your coaching to be, put together your first package, and select a price that balances value and affordability.

 Promote your service and see how people receive it.
 You can always adjust the price later.